getgrav/grav-learn/pages/02.content/09.multi-language/docs.md

 By default in Grav, each page is represented by a markdown file, for example `default.md`.
 When you enable multi-language support, Grav will look for the appropriately named markdown file.
 For example as English is our default language, it will first look for `default.en.md`.

 If this file is not found, it will try the next language and look for `default.fr.md`.
-If that file is not found, it will fallbak to the Grav default and look for `default.md` to provide information for the page.
+If that file is not found, it will fall-back to the Grav default and look for `default.md` to provide information for the page.

 If we had the most basic of Grav sites, with a single `01.home/default.md` file, we could start by renaming `default.md` to `default.en.md`, and it's contents might look like this: